Privacy Policy

 4. Data Retention

 We retain personal information as long as necessary to provide the Services, manage recruitment processes, comply with legal obligations, resolve disputes, and enforce agreements.
-Customer Data is deleted in accordance with our Terms of Service or upon request, subject to applicable law.
+Customer Data is deleted in accordance with our Terms of Use or upon request, subject to applicable law.

 Retention Schedule Matrix